LARK-NLP-Lab/Reinforcement_Learning_Seminar/README.md

 - **Hands-on Exploration** *(Optional)*: For those interested, we can discuss implementing key algorithms in Python.

 ## **Who Should Join?**
 This seminar is open to **anyone interested in reinforcement learning**, whether you're new to RL or already working on related research.
-No prior RL experience is required, but familiarity with basic machine learning concepts will be helpful.
+No prior RL experience is required, but familiarity with basic machine learning and deep learning concepts will be helpful.

 ---